Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 26 Juli 2025 11.02.51 UTC
+- WIB: Sabtu, 26 Juli 2025 11.45.29 UTC
-- WITA: Sabtu, 26 Juli 2025 12.02.51 UTC
+- WITA: Sabtu, 26 Juli 2025 12.45.29 UTC
-- WIT: Sabtu, 26 Juli 2025 13.02.51 UTC
+- WIT: Sabtu, 26 Juli 2025 13.45.29 UTC

 Kutipan Inspiratif:
-"I am not bound to win, but i am bound to be true.
-I am not bound to succeed, but i am bound to live up to what light i have."
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: success
+Kategori: inspirational